chalapathi-rao-komirisetti/Sales_Dashboard/README.md

 # Sales_Dashboard
 Financial Sales Interactive dashboard implemented by using dash plotly and deployed the app to heroku

-Financial Sales Dashboard URL: https://financial-sales-dashboard.herokuapp.com/
+(You can see the dashboard) Financial Sales Dashboard URL: https://financial-sales-dashboard.herokuapp.com/

 ## About Dataset